RobCyberLab/Machine-Learning-Classifier/README.md

 ## Running the Code▶️
 1. Load the digits dataset
-2. Apply PCA transformation (default: 8 components)
+2. Apply PCA transformation
-3. Split data into training (60%) and validation sets
+3. Split data into training and validation sets
 4. Train SVM classifier
 5. Make predictions and evaluate performance